threedy-io/webvis-angular-typescript/README.md

 ## Technical details

-- `Env variables` :
+### Env variables

-  - `THREEDY_WEBVIS_URL` : Link to the webvis instance Where the webvis.js is located and can be changed in the environment.ts "webvisURL", it should be 3.6.x version [https://hubdemo.threedy.io/repo/webvis/webvis.js](https://hubdemo.threedy.io/repo/webvis/webvis.js)
+- `THREEDY_WEBVIS_URL` : Link to the webvis instance where webvis.js is located.
+Change this to your own instance location in `environment.ts`.
+The latest version is 3.7. [https://demo.threedy.io/repo/webvis/webvis.js?next](https://demo.threedy.io/repo/webvis/webvis.js?next)

 ## License